 The land borders between Armenia and Turkey remain closed, and one must travel through Georgia to visit both countries.
 As difficult as it may be, a visit to Ani would be complimented by a trip to the History Museum of Armenia in Yerevan.

-Many important artifacts were evacuated from Ani in the early 20th century (though many more were lost), and this is where most of them are now kept.
+Many important artifacts were evacuated from Ani in the early 20th century (though many more were lost), and Yerevan is where most of them are now being kept.